Local government elections

 Elector polls

 A council may hold an elector poll on any issue it determines.
-It may also be required to hold an elector poll following a process requiring petitions signed by at least 5% or 1,000 of the electors in the municipal area.
+It may also be required to hold an elector poll following a process requiring petitions signed by at least 5% or 1,000 electors in the municipal area.
 A council is not bound by the result of an elector poll.

 Elector polls conducted by the TEC since the 2018 ordinary elections: